Is it possible to control what is outside our mind?

 Let’s start from a simple statement: we will never be able to control what happens outside our mind.

-We can (and we must) plan our actions but there will be always the possibility that something unexpected prevents the things to go the way we want; it is inevitable.
+We can (and we must) plan our actions (read How to solve any kind of life problem) but there will be always the possibility that something unexpected prevents the events to go the way we want: it is inevitable.

 - It’s raining and we are sad